 Why is Proactive Communication Critical to the Success of Your Business?

 Proactive communication is key to improving customer lifetime value (CLV).
 CLV is the total financial worth of a customer during their relationship with your business.
 It’s essential to track CLV to meet your business objectives because it has such a big impact on the bottom line.
-Generating a new customer is about 5 times more expensive than maintaining an existing customer, so it's in your best interest to do what you can to keep existing customers.
+Generating a new customer is anywhere from five to 25 times more expensive than maintaining an existing customer, so it's in your best interest to do what you can to keep existing customers.

 Your business benefits from more customer referrals by increasing the average CLV and actively anticipating your customers' needs.
 It also helps you reduce operating costs.
 You can spend less of your time and your budget on generating new business, freeing your team up to focus more on nurturing your existing audience, and thus increasing customer loyalty.